TPS-Geronam/SimpleEventBus/README.md

 	EventEmitterInfo emitterInfo;

 	void Awake() {
-		/// you don't have to cache this, the factory will only ever instantiate one info per type emitterInfo = EventEmitterInfoFactory.Create<MySimpleEmitter>();
+		// you don't have to cache this, the factory will only ever instantiate one info per type emitterInfo = EventEmitterInfoFactory.Create<MySimpleEmitter>();
-		emitterInfo.SourceRef = this;
+		// set the self-ref if you need it emitterInfo.SourceRef = this;
 		// the cancel token to be passed to Async events emitterInfo.CancellationToken = destroyCancellationToken;